 Let’s just say: it seems the scientists have been performing their most sacred of rituals intra posteriorem this whole time.
 I’m talking Where The Sun Don’t Influence Temperatures; right under our noses, in the last place anyone would want to look; up the Khyber Pass without a paddle.
-Or in US English,
+Or in American:

 “We peer-review all our papers up the wazoo,” he said.

 Which adds a whole new meaning to ‘hidden in plain sight.’

 Before it was a colloquial term for “[in someone’s] rectum,” Wazu or Wazoo was of course the Nobiin name for Egypt’s second-longest river, a treacherous torrent up which more than one British expedition paddled to its downfall.
 And it still is, ever since the nationalistic Nasser government outlawed the use of the river’s English name—Schmidt Creek—1n 1956.

 When the War On Drugs succeeded in driving narcotics underground, it also drove heroin-filled condoms up the bottoms of drug mules.
 But the donkey is a versatile and capacious beast of onus.
 And so, from the moment we began our War On Science, it was inevitable that the minds of the Schmidts of the world would turn to asses.

 Scientists can never be too careful these days, what with the forces of anti-science slavering to discover and rectify their every carelessness.
 So a degree of self-rectification, or ‘peer review,’ is a necessary evil.
 But if they want to keep this process safe from the contamination of scrutiny, they have to secrete it somewhere; and anal secretion is simply the logical choice.